Keyboard shortcuts

 Progress output

 When stderr is connected to an interactive terminal, PixelFlow shows indexing and rendering progress with transient progress bars.
-Progress is hidden in non-interactive shells so CI logs and redirected diagnostics stay clean.
+Progress bars are hidden in non-interactive shells so CI logs and redirected diagnostics avoid transient progress output.

-When rendering to stdout with -o -, indexing progress may still appear on interactive stderr, but rendering progress is suppressed so stdout piping workflows remain quiet apart from the Y4M stream.
+When rendering to stdout with -o -, stdout carries only the selected output stream.
+Indexing progress may still appear on interactive stderr, rendering progress is suppressed, and the final render status line still goes to stderr.